Return to top

 How many calories are in a Biscoff latte?

-This will vary from recipe to recipe and will depend on the type of milk and the amount of cookie butter and added sugar you use, but a typical cookie butter latte recipe tends to be around 200 calories and over 20 grams of sugar.
+The calories and sugar in a Biscoff latte can vary depending on the type of milk and how much cookie butter or added sugar is used.
+Most cookie butter latte recipes are around 200 calories with over 20 grams of sugar.

 Homemade Biscoff latte served in a glass with a Lotus Biscoff cookie on the side.